simd-lite/simd-json/README.md

 ### jemalloc

-If you are writing perormance centric code, make sure to use jemalloc and not the system allocator (that has now become default in rust), it gives an very noticable boost imperformance.
+If you are writing performance centric code, make sure to use jemalloc and not the system allocator (that has now become default in rust), it gives an very noticable boost in performance.

 ## serde